wzdnzd/deeplx-translate/README.md

 ## Requirements

-Please install '[comment-translate](https://github.com/intellism/vscode-comment-translate)' to use
+Please install [comment-translate](https://github.com/intellism/vscode-comment-translate) to use

+## Install
+1. Download the plugin from the [Release Page](https://github.com/wzdnzd/deeplx-translate/releases)
+2. Install from VSIX: `Extensions` -> `...` -> `Install from VSIX...`
+3. Select the downloaded file and install it

 ## Use
 1. After installation, call the "Change translation source" command of "Comment Translate"